makersacademy/rps-challenge/VVREADME.md

 	- "the marketeer will be presented the choices (rock, paper and scissors)" - which is implemented via:
 	- Putting content "Please select rock, paper or scissors".
 	- Establishing web_helpers to make feature testing more efficient.
-	- Putting actual buttons with ock, paper or scissors.
+	- Putting actual buttons with rock, paper or scissors.